SaadBenn/2D-Game-Using-OpenGL/README.md

 # 2D-Breaker
-A simple 2D game using OpenGL.
+A simple cross platform 2D arcade game using OpenGL API and Irrklang sound engine.